tlswg/tls13-spec/draft-ietf-tls-tls13.md

 permitted to send an empty ClientKeyShare message, as this is used to elicit the server's parameters if the client has no useful information.
 [TODO: Recommendation about what the client offers.
 Presumably which integer DH groups and which curves.]
 [TODO: Work out how this interacts with PSK and SRP.]

-####  Client Diffie-Hellman Parameters
+####  Diffie-Hellman Parameters

-When one of the ClientKeyShareOffers is a Diffie-Hellman key, the client SHALL encode it using ClientDiffieHellmanParams.
-This structure conveys the client's Diffie-Hellman public value (dh_Yc) and the group which it is being provided for.
+Diffie-Hellman parameters for both clients and servers are encoded using the DiffieHellmanParams structure This structure conveys the Diffie-Hellman public value (dh_Y) and the group which it is being provided for.

 Structure of this message:

        struct {
-           DiscreteLogDHEGroup group;
+           NamedGroup group;
-           opaque dh_Yc<1..2^16-1>;
+           opaque dh_Y<1..2^16-1>;
-       } ClientDiffieHellmanParams;
+       } DiffieHellmanParams;

        group
           The DHE group to which these parameters correspond.

-       dh_Yc
+       dh_Y
-          The client's Diffie-Hellman public value (g^X mod p).
+          The endpoint's Diffie-Hellman public value (g^X mod p).

-#### ClientECHDE Parameters
+#### ECHDE Parameters

-When one of the ClientKeyShareOffers is an EC Diffie-Hellman key, the client SHALL encode it using ClientECDiffieHellmanParams.
-This structure conveys the client's EC Diffie-Hellman public value (ecdh_Yc) and the group which it is being provided for.
+ECDHE parameters for both clients and servers are encoded using the ECDiffieHellmanParams structure.
+This structure conveys the Elliptic Curve Diffie-Hellman public value (ecdh_Y) and the group which it is being provided for.

         struct {
-            NamedCurve group;
+            NamedGroupe group;
-            ECPoint ecdh_Yc;
+            ECPoint ecdh_Y;
-        } ClientECDiffieHellmanPublic;
+        } ECDiffieHellmanPublic;

        group
-          The DHE group to which these parameters correspond.
+          The ECDHE group to which these parameters correspond.

-       ecdh_Yc
+       ecdh_Y
-          Contains the client's ephemeral ECDH public key as a byte string ECPoint.point, which may represent an elliptic curve point in uncompressed or compressed format.
-Here, the format MUST conform to what the server has requested through a Supported Point Formats Extension if this extension was used, and MUST be uncompressed if this extension was not used.
+          Contains the agent's ephemeral ECDH public key as a byte string ECPoint.point, which may represent an elliptic curve point in uncompressed or compressed format.

 ####  Server Hello